 , used of a son who is similar to his father.

-CHUCK m English
+Chuck m English

-Diminutive of CHARLES
+Diminutive of Charles

 .
 It originated in America in the early 20th century.
 Two famous bearers of this name were pilot Chuck Yeager (1923-), the first man to travel faster than the speed of sound, and the musician Chuck Berry (1926-2017), one of the pioneers of rock music.

 Dawn f English

 From the English word for the variety of bird, seen as a symbol of peace.

-FANCY f English (Rare)
+Fancy f English (Rare)

 From the English word fancy

 .
 It is derived from Middle English fantasie

 , which comes (via Norman French and Latin) from Greek φαίνω (phaino)

 meaning "to show, to appear".

-FLOWER f English (Rare)
+Flower f English (Rare)

 Simply from the English word flower